hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/intro.md

 The _Litter Surveyor_ is a summary and analyis of the litter surveys conducted in Switzerland since 2017 and how those results relate to the experiences of our European neighbors.

-In September 2020 the EU adopted a common benchmarking and assessment method using the results from beach litter surveys that were conducted  following a very similary protocol to the one used in Switzerland since 2017.
-The __definition of a common assessement method to compare results from beach litter surveys from one sampling period to the next__ is an important development that __equips administrators and stakeholders with an objective, standardized method to assess performance of litter mitigation strategies over time at a local level__.
+## In this issue

+1. Comparing the results from the 2017 - 2018 Swiss Litter Report
-The _Litter Surveyor Report_ integrates the methods proposed by the EU as a set of tools to interpret current beach litter survey results from the national to the municipal level.
+2. Implementing the EU recomendations for baseline calculations of beach litter survey results
+3. Implementing the principle of causality: what role for beach litter survey results
+4. A first look at litter surveys in les Alpes Valaisannes
+5. Summary and baseline calculations for all survey areas and lakes surveyed in 2020-2021

 :::{note}

-This is version 0.03 _The review draft: analysis and cartography_
+This is version 0.04 _The review draft: causality_

 __Content revisions__ I have received a few comments and will address them during this version.
 The numerical results will not change, unless somebody finds a mistake!